ethereum/go-ethereum/docs/_dapp/tracing.md

 ```
 This object has three member functions:

-- `step`, called for each opcode
+- `step`, called for each opcode.
-- `fault`, called if there is a problem in the execution
+- `fault`, called if there is a problem in the execution.
-- `result`, called to produce the results that are returned by `debug.traceTransaction` after the execution is done
+- `result`, called to produce the results that are returned by `debug.traceTransaction` after the execution is done.

-It can have additional members.
 In this case, `retVal` is used to store the list of strings to return in `result`.

 The `step` function adds to `retVal` the program counter and the name of the opcode there.
 Then, in `result`, this
 list is returned to be sent to the caller.